 What to Look For When Buying New Construction

 When buying new construction, there are special considerations since the work may not be complete when you purchase the unit.
 It is important to note that the property description section governs what the building and unit will include.
 The selling agent may promise you that your unit includes a parking space or high-end appliances.
 He or she may even put it in writing, but if it is not in the offering plan, do not expect the building’s sponsor (i.e., developer) to provide it.

 - Appliances/amenities within the unit: This is a significant area of potential contention.
 A selling agent may promise you high-end appliances, but these might only be available if you pay for an upgrade.
 The offering plan requires not only the type but must also include the brand name and model numbers.

-- Common areas: You should see what is provided.
+- Common areas: You should consider all communal areas.

 - Recreational facilities: This includes areas such as gyms and pools.